OCA/survey/survey_sale_generation/readme/CONFIGURE.rst

 #.
 Set *Show in sale order comment* on if you want those answers on the internal
    notification.

-If you want to use a quotation template you can choose it from the options: *Sale Order Template*.
+If you want the generated quotation to use a quotation template you can either:

+- Choose it from the general survey options: *Sale Order Template*.
+- In a single answer question, choose set the quotation depending on the answer.

+The answer value will prevail over the general option.

 You can also configure the survey to send the quotation to the customer by mail.
 When doing so, you can choose a mail template or use the default one.